HuangHW012/110_02_-/README.md

 Paper representations and implementation

 Paper  I: Introdution to MLP-Mixer: An all-MLP Architecture for Vision <br>
-Paper II: Compare to Retinex-Net and Zero-DCE
+Paper II: Compare Retinex-Net to Zero-DCE